scaleoutsystems/fedn/docs/FAQ.md

 Yes - we have focused on scalability in a tiered aggregation model, and Enterprise security features in early development.
 But we plan to add addtional security mechanisms, such as differential privacy and multiparty computation (between client-combiner or for the reduce protocol).
 Please let us know what you need in your projects to help us prioritize development.

-### Q: In the current implementaion, the Reducer is a serialization point, do you plan to provide additional

-Yes.
-In a near future we will generalize that part into a _Reduce protocol_ executing over the combiner network.
-This will enable many different improved schemes such as ring allreduce, hierararchical/tree-based reduce, and even fully decentralized protocols (e.g. gossip protocols).